Spirent/openperf/doc/dev-guide/module-packetio.md

 # PacketIO Module

-The _packet IO_ module is the core of Inception, handling both DPDK, LWIP and the workers.
+The _packet IO_ module is the core of OpenPerf, handling both DPDK, LWIP and the workers.
 It is defined as a `service` which runs multiple servers/stack and components, as shown on the diagram below:

 ![Internal Components](../images/packetio-module.png)